-Next session runs: March 6-April 7, 2017 (no class during the week of March 27).
+Next session runs: August 21-September 15, 2017.
 Approved by the American Translators Association for five continuing education points.
 ATA members, enter coupon code ATA at checkout to receive the ATA member price.

 Description: “Neither in my undergraduate classes in education nor in some of the more practical classes I took as part of my MA in English (including the course connected to my assistantship as a writing consultant) did I ever experience one course that delivered as much precise and helpful information as this course.”
 If you’re a beginning translator looking for the nuts and bolts of how to launch and run a successful freelance business, Getting Started as a Freelance Translator will get you there!
 You’ll create a translation-targeted resume and cover e-mail, a billable hours and rates sheet, and a marketing plan for your translation business.
 Most importantly, you’ll finish the course with increased confidence in your freelance business skills.
 What sets my classes apart?
 Personal attention: you’ll receive individualized feedback on your homework assignments, and we’ll do eight live question and answer sessions during the course (recordings provided if you can’t attend).